 583 Park Avenue, New York City

-This year, we are proud to celebrate Pulitzer Prize–winning photographer and New York Times best-selling author Lynsey Addario.
-Journalist Katie Couric will lead an on-stage conversation with Addario at the event.
+This year, we are proud to celebrate Pulitzer Prize–winning photojournalist and New York Times best-selling author Lynsey Addario.
+Award-winning journalist Katie Couric will lead an on-stage conversation with Addario at the event.

 Proceeds from Spotlights benefit ICP’s education and exhibition programs.

 Due to professional obligation, the program and panelists may change without notice.

 Lynsey Addario is an American photojournalist who regularly works for the New York Times, National Geographic, and Time Magazine.
 Since September 2001, Addario has covered conflicts in Afghanistan, Iraq, Libya, Lebanon, Darfur, South Sudan, and Congo.
 She photographs feature stories on humanitarian and human rights issues across the Middle East, South Asia, and Africa with a specific focus on women’s issues.
 In 2015, American Photo named Addario as one of five most influential photographers of the past 25 years, saying she changed the way we saw the world's conflicts.